4d/docs/website/translated_docs/es/REST/$method.md

 ### Descripción

 When you create a collection of entities in REST, you can also create an entity set that will be saved in 4D Server's cache.
-The entity set will have a reference number that you can pass to `$entityset/{entitySetID}` to access it.
+El conjunto de entidades tendrá un número de referencia que puede pasar a `$entityset/{entitySetID}` para acceder a él.
 By default, it is valid for two hours; however, you can modify that amount of time by passing a value (in seconds) to $timeout.

 If you have used `$savedfilter` and/or `$savedorderby` (in conjunction with `$filter` and/or `$orderby`) when you created your entity set, you can recreate it with the same reference ID even if it has been removed from 4D Server's cache.